The Masked Prosecutor: Plot

 Hiu-tai, who was once a police officer, was charged for manslaughter after killing a robber who surrendered.
 Because of this, Wah suspects Hiu-tai, but Guy refuses to believe Hiu-tai to be the Masked Prosecutor.
 Guy, who was present when Tong killed the robber, reveals the story: three years ago, Guy became sworn brothers and a godfather to Hiu-tai and Chi-nin.
 During that occasion, the trio were called upon for an operation to arrest drug dealers.
 A gunfight and chase ensues and two of the suspects were apprehended.
 While chasing down the final criminal, Hiu-tai mistakenly shoots and kills Chi-nin, which Guy was unaware of.
 Devastated, Hiu-tai kills the final suspect even the latter has surrendered.
 Guy has planned to quit the force if Hiu-tai loses his job, but refrains after realizing he would be missing out HK$1 million of pension after he retire.
 Therefore, Guy believes Hiu-tai resents him.

 To continue on the investigation, Guy and Wah visit the Solvia-Pokka-Fuji Family Rehab Center, where Hiu-tai used to hang out with his girlfriend Ada (Jessica Hsuan), who was Chi-nin's older sister.
 There, they see Hiu-tai helping out an old lady before walking into a cha chaan teng.
-There, Wah straight up asks Hiu-tai whether he is the Masked Prosecutor, bu the latter walks away without saying a word.
+There, Wah straight up asks Hiu-tai whether he is the Masked Prosecutor, but the latter walks away without saying a word.

 In the middle of night, Hiu-tai gives a call to Wah and tells him he plans to kill Kwong because of Wah's interference.
 Wah sends his subordinate to protect Kwong and stations him in a hotel room.
 Hiu-tai, disguised as a Buddhist monk, sneaks into the hotel and takes down Wah's subordinates before entering into Kwong's hotel room and killing him.
 Wah proceeds to chase Hiu-tai outside the streets and when he finally caught up, he points his gun at Hiu-tai.
 Hiu-tai ignores him and Wah fires a shot.
 As Wah walks over to cuff Hiu-tai, Guy appears and knocks Wah unconscious and drives Hiu-tai away from the scene.
 Guy urges Hiu-tai to stop what he is doing because it is illegal, but Hiu-tai refuses, stating he rather die than go to jail as he was tortured by criminals he helped incarcerate when he was in prison.
 Hiu-tai believes he is doing the right thing because the world is unfair that criminals can get away from the justice as long as they can afford to pay good lawyers.
 Hiu-tai also promises to leave Hong Kong and will only return after Guy retires.